oe/react-sticky-kit/README.md

 }
 ```

-### Special behavior of `referenceContainer="window"`
+### Special behavior of `constraint="none"`

-When you set `referenceContainer="window"`, the sticky items will always stick when they reach the top of the viewport, regardless of their parent container's visibility.
+When you set `constraint="none"`, the sticky items will always stick when they reach the top of the viewport, regardless of their parent container's visibility.
 This exactly matches the behavior of native CSS `position: sticky`.

-In contrast, the default behavior (without specifying a reference container) only makes items sticky when their parent container is visible in the viewport.
+In contrast, the default behavior (without specifying a constraint) only makes items sticky when their parent container is visible in the viewport.

 ## Demo